A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: Data availability

 \section{Data availability}

-All experimental data and model output discussed in the manuscript will be uploaded to the repository Zenodo (\href{https://zenodo.org/records/xxxxxxxx}{xxxxxxxx}).
+All experimental data and model output discussed in the manuscript have been deposited in the the repository Zenodo (\href{https://zenodo.org/records/14771975}{14771975}).
 All additional data sets generated during and/or analyzed during the current study are available from the corresponding author upon reasonable request.